ajaxxxxxxxx/ajaxxxxxxxx.github.io/index.md

 5. If after your searches you still cannot find your issue, make a help post in #ttw-help on our discord and we will get to it as soon as possible!

+## Help Guidelines

+{: .note}
+> This list does not include all guidelines.
+Staff may choose to ignore questions if it does not adhere to the below/under their own discretion.

+1.)
+Do NOT private message or @ staff without their permission

+2.)
+If your save is from an incompatible revision/a not up to date revision, support is voided.

+3.)
+Modifying The Modpack = We Can't Help You

 ## Game Saves, Capital Punishment Updates, & How They Coincide

 {: .important}